Classic Never Fades. Icaur Unveils New Brand Vision

 From Mobility to Lifestyle

-The session opened with a speech by Ms. Wang Yu, Vice President of iCAUR who shared the brand's global vision and roadmap.“We're not just producing cars - we're evolving to define how people move in the next decade,” she said.
+The session opened with a speech by Ms. Wang Yu, Vice President of iCAUR International, who shared the brand's global vision and roadmap.“We're not just producing cars - we're involving to define how people move in the next decade,” she said.

 iCAUR has built a market network covering 28 countries and regions.
 Ms. Wang emphasized,“Every year, we'll develop over 200 new ecosystem products to build distinctive and premium brand ecosystem, driving iCAUR's evolution from a mobility brand into a lifestyle brand.”
 She added that the true globalization is not just about expanding sales, but rather the deep integration of brand concept, service systems, and user value.